joshplotkin/modeling-football-outcomes-2019/README.md

 ### Work completed
 * public00_source_wrangle_data.ipynb
-  * sourced first iteration of data from around 10 sources. identified potential future sources. (scrubbed website names)
+  * sourced first iteration of data from around 10 sources. (scrubbed website names)
+  * identified potential future sources.
 * public01_write_tables.ipynb
   * QA'ed, cleaned, enriched, and did initial exploration of the data.
   * created a star schema and wrote to Hive tables, to be queried by Spark.